btigi/iixando/iiMods/Readme-Xando.txt

 +) Section 4.
 Known Issues
 ==========================
 The 'AI' is extremely weak.
+The 'quit' and 'reset' labels do not always appear.

 If you find any errors, please let me know immediately, specifying as much as you can about your problem.